-Valencia enjoys a mild temperate Mediterranean climate.
-The average annual temperature is 17ºC with warm summers and very mild winters, rarely below 10ºC.
-There is only light rainfall mainly in autumn and the beginning of spring.
+Due to its location at the Cote d´Azure, Cannes enjoys a mild Mediterranean climate.
+The average annual temperature is 18ºC with warm summers and fairly mild winters, rarely below 10ºC.
+There is only light rainfall throughout the year with a maximum of 9 days of rain per month – mainly in autumn and the beginning of spring.

 The official currency in France is Euro (€).
 You can exchange your currency in exchange offices (the vast majority of banks do not do exchange money).
 When you are exchanging your currency, you need your passport or official ID card.
 If you do not have it with you, the bank may refuse to exchange your currency.

 Standard electrical voltage in Cannes is 220-240 V AC, 50 Hz.
 In France the power sockets are type E, it also works with plug C and plug F if it has an additional pinhole.
 Appliances from North America require a transformer and British ones an adaptor for the two-pin sockets in use in France.
 Adapters are available in hardware stores (i.e. in the city centre at DARTY, MONOPRIX).

 There are different museums in Cannes.
 For prices and opening hours please refer to the hotel reception or any tourist information.
 Some museums and galleries are closed on Monday.